-Monique co-hosts ImpactAlpha’s Weekly Briefing podcast.
+Monique co-hosts ImpactAlpha’s Weekly Briefing podcast and hosts The Reconstruction podcast.
 She is passionate about social change and positive impact after 15 years in investment banking, where she developed her understanding of the capital markets.
-She is vice president of programs at Mission Investors Exchange, a peer-learning network for members seeking to deepen their practice of impact investing.
-Previously, Monique was a director at Tideline, the impact investing strategy consulting firm, where she focused on client and project management and business development.
+She is Managing Director for TIIP, The Investment Integration Project.
+Previously, she served as vice president of programs at Mission Investors Exchange, a peer-learning network for members seeking to deepen their practice of impact investing.
+Monique was also a director at Tideline, the impact investing strategy consulting firm, where she focused on client and project management and business development.
 She served as project manager at the Clinton Foundation for No Ceilings: The Full Participation Project, a women’s empowerment initiative led by Secretary Clinton, and business development manager for the Clinton Global Initiative.
 As a vice president in Deutsche Bank’s Commodity Derivatives Sales group, she managed client relationships with oil and gas (E&P), utility, and consumer products companies.

 Editor and CEO